McGayan/CalenderRepo/Readme.md

 ### Holiday configurations
 	The holiday highlighting support mainly covers Sri Lankan calendar.
 The Holidays are defined as array of holiday entries.
 Each holiday entry defines an single holiday and it is also an array.

+## Running
+Easiest way to run and render a PostScript code is by using GhostScript tools.
+Download and install the latest versio of using https://ghostscript.com/releases/gsdnld.html .

+## Building the PDF